ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/ClassDemo.md

 For numbered lists, just use 1.

 1. This is item 1
+   With some extra text

+   and maybe more text.
+What does it do to the list?

 1. This is item 2
 1. This is item 3